Bracketing in Photography

 Focus bracketing involves taking a series of shots at different focus distances, which are later combined (focus-stacked) to achieve a larger depth of field.
 This is commonly used in macro and landscape photography.

-How to Implement Bracketing
+How to do Bracketing in photography

 1. Set Your Camera to Bracketing Mode